Proto:Sonic the Hedgehog (2006)

 A loop of one of the instruments in the beginning portion of His World.
 Even though you can reach the (much sooner) end of the level in this demo and thus see the results screen, this music doesn't play after the Round Clear track, leaving it in silence.

-Many, many of the final game's sound effects are also present, unused, in this demo, simply because their objects aren't placed in the area of Kingdom Valley that's present here.
-Sonic's grunts are also here, but they're probably not assigned to him because they never play.
+Many of the final game's sound effects are also present in this demo, but they are unused simply because their objects aren't placed in the area of Kingdom Valley that's present here.
+Sonic's grunts are also present, but they're probably not assigned to him because they never play.